richard-scryber/scryber.core/docs/document_components.rst

     * A textual compenent that displays the page number of a referenced component.
     * Supports the use of page section counting and total document page count.
     * see :doc:`reference/pdf_pageof`
+* Link
+    * A hyper link to a location within the current document, or another document, or a web resource.
+    * Content within can be styled appropriately.
+    * Document references can be based on ID or name.
+    * Page links can be First, Previous, Next, Last or numbered.
+    * see :doc:`document_linking` and :doc:`reference/pdf_link`

 Graphical components